Skip to Content

 Color Melt Vs. Balayage: What’s The Difference?

-With the ever-increasing demand for experimenting with hair colors, there are no brevity hair coloring techniques.
+With the ever-increasing demand for experimenting with hair colors, the sheer number of new techniques can be overwhelming.
 And it makes it more confusing to identify which is what.

 One of the major confusions in the hair color industry is the differences between color melting and balayage technique.